D-Aze/DevOps/project-12.md

 <Web1-UAT-Server-Private-IP-Address> ansible_ssh_user='ec2-user' ansible_ssh_private_key_file=<path-to-.pem-private-key>
 <Web2-UAT-Server-Private-IP-Address> ansible_ssh_user='ec2-user' ansible_ssh_private_key_file=<path-to-.pem-private-key>
 ```
-In /etc/ansible/ansible.cfg file, uncomment roles_path string and provide a full path to the roles directory roles_path = /home/ubuntu/ansible-config-mgt/roles, so Ansible could know where to find configured roles.

-It is time to start adding some logic to the webserver role.
-Go into tasks directory, and within the main.yml file, start writing configuration tasks to do the following:

 1. Install and configure Apache (httpd service)
 2. Clone Tooling website from GitHub https://github.com/<your-name>/tooling.git.